ktsn/vue-range-slider/README.md

 </style>
 ```

+Available props:

+- `name` - name of the slider input.
+- `value` - current value of the slider.
+- `disabled` - if true, the slider value cannot be updated.
+- `min` - minimum value of the slider.
+- `max` - maximum value of the slider.
+- `step` - granularity of the slider value. e.g. if this value is 3, the value will be 3, 6, 9, ...

 ### Overwrite Default Styles

 vue-range-slider is built with Sass for its styling.
 If you want to customize vue-range-slider styles, you can easily do that by configuring Sass variables.
 Available variables can be seen in [the component file](src/RangeSlider.vue).